sandstorm-io/sandstorm/CONTRIBUTING.md

 Sandstorm has a framework for authentication which is relatively easy to extend with new types.
 But, you will want to consider the following:

 - As more types are added, the potential for user confusion grows.
 You may want to implement [de-duplification of credentials](https://github.com/sandstorm-io/sandstorm/tree/master/roadmap/platform/accounts#todofeature-de-duplicating-logins) before adding too many login mechanisms.
-- More generally, you may want to help fix Sandstorm's current problems with [profiles](https://github.com/sandstorm-io/sandstorm/tree/master/roadmap/platform/accounts#profile) being per-credential rather than per-account, as this will get worse when more credential types are introduced.
 - Perhaps the authentication system should be extensible by apps!
 You may want to implement an API by which a Sandstorm app can offer a new way of authenticating.

 ### Improve Notifications